mroughan/LinePicking/README.md

  Matlab/ - Matlab wrapper functions and compilation rules

+    LinePickingXXX.m

+       Callbacks to the MEX routine for various functions.

     LinePicking_test.m

        Matlab code to show how to call the MEX routines, and to test out various cases, compute Laplace transforms, and draw plots.

+    LinePicking_test_sim.m

+       Matlab code to compare calculated distributions with simulations.

     LinePicking_numerical.m